Working with Evaluators

 )

-Creating Evaluator Profiles Dynamically (Custom Evaluator)
+Creating Evaluator Profiles Dynamically (Judge Evaluator)

 evaluate_proper_language = cli.remote_evaluator(